 At CALARTS he developed as a painter under

-Emerson Woelffer, who challenged Schrier to create a year long series based on a double-two domino, resulting in Schrierís continuing fascination for working with mundane
+Emerson Woelffer, who challenged Schrier to create a year-long series based on a domino, resulting in Schrierís continuing fascination for

-objects in his art.
-After Schrier set up his first Manhattan studio, he also occupied a tenth century former Roman monastery on the island of Majorca, Spain, as a summer studio.
-Nearby, he assisted archeologist /artist
+working with mundane objects in his art.
+After Schrier set up his first Manhattan studio, he also occupied a tenth century former Roman monastery on the island of Mallorca, Spain, as a summer studio.
+Nearby, he assisted Oxford archeologist

-William Waldren, at his Earthwatch supported bronze age dig, an experience that cemented Schrierís interest in ancient culture.
-In his late twenties, during a period he was recording hundreds of his dreams, Schrier discovered, in LA street trash, a
+at his bronze age excavation, an experience that cemented Schrierís interest in the transience of culture.
+During a period he was journaling hundreds of his dreams as source material for imagery, Schrier discovered, in LA street trash, a

-read from the Torah to become a Bar Mitzvah.
-This synchronistic mystery subsequently propelled Schrier to utilize his art for the
+that subsequently propelled him to utilize his art for the

 investigation of his Jewish heritage.